 8. Getting the Count of Listeners for an Event

-The number of listeners listening to a particular event can be retrieved with .listenerCount(eventName)
+The number of listeners listening to a particular event can be retrieved with .listenerCount(eventName).

 console.log(EventEmitter.listenerCount(myEmitter, 'someEvent'));

-with the names of your actual events and functions.
+Remember to replace 'someEvent' and eventResponse with the names of your actual events and functions.
 These are just examples.

-.
+This should cover most of the common operations with EventEmitters.
 For more in-depth information, you can refer to the Node.js EventEmitter documentation.